SChernykh/xmr-stak-cpu/README.md

 It adds one 64:32 bit integer division and two 48 bit integer square roots per iteration.

 Adding integer division and integer square roots to the main loop ramps up the complexity of ASIC/FPGA and silicon area needed to implement it, so they'll be much less efficient with the same transistor budget and/or power consumption.
 Most common hardware implementations of division and square roots require a lot of clock cycles of latency (at least 16 cycles for division and at least 24 cycles for 48 bit square root).
 Even though this latency can be hidden in pipelined implementations, it will require A LOT of logical elements/silicon area to implement.
+Hiding the latency will also require many parallel scratchpads which will be a strong limiting factor for hardware with on-chip memory.
+They just don't have enough memory to hide the latency entirely.
+My rough estimates show ~5x-10x slowdown in this case.

 Good news for CPU and GPU is that division and square roots can be added to the main loop in such a way that their latency is completely hidden, so again there is almost no slowdown.